wwarthen/RomWBW/Source/Doc/Applications.md

 The `XM` application provided in RomWBW is an adaptation of a pre-existing XModem application.
-Based on the source code comments, it was originally adapted from Ward Christensen's MODEM2 by Keith Petersen and is labelled version 12.5.
+Based on the source code comments, it was originally adapted from Ward Christensen's MODEM2 by Keith Petersen and is labeled version 12.5.

 The original source of the application was found in the Walnut Creek CD-ROM and is called XMDM125.ARK dated 7/15/86.